 Pierce’s strict adherence to the Constitution was unbending and he believed that it was the key to keeping the Union together.
 “It is evident that a confederation so vast and so varied, both in numbers and in territorial extent, in habits and in interests, could only be kept in national cohesion by the strictest fidelity to the principles of the Constitution as understood by those who have adhered to the most restricted construction of the powers granted by the people and the States.”

-But sadly America has chosen to side with Franklin Roosevelt and not Franklin Pierce; with socialism and not constitutionalism; with an ever-expanding federal government and not one with limited powers.
+Sadly, America has chosen to side with Franklin Roosevelt and not Franklin Pierce; with progressivism and not constitutionalism; with an ever-expanding federal government and not one with limited powers.
 In Barack Obama, we have found the new Franklin D. Roosevelt.
 But where is the new Franklin Pierce?